opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/join_dataset.rst

     * To fill if One line is set.
 Specifies the character to use to separate values in the generated field.
     * no
   * * Republish all records upon update
     * Activates scheduling on the dataset, if it is not already activated (see :doc:`Keeping data up to date</publishing_data/03_scheduling_updates/scheduling_updates>`).
-Once scheduling is configured, this option allows the automatic update of the data retrieved from the remote dataset.
+Once scheduling is configured, this option allows an automatic republish when the remote dataset is updated.

       .. admonition:: Note
          :class: note